anthonychu00/TrueNoteProj/README.md

 - It can find many false positives and find the same match "twice".
 These need to be filtered out of the final output.

 - You have to scan the image multiple times, but I'm not sure how avoidable this is.

+- Finding eighth notes is clunky since the note's head looks the same as a quarter note, would have to take into account the other eighth.